rmrk-team/rmrk-docs/docs/usecases/revealable.md

 ### Downsides

-1. Since only the collection issuer can issue new resources to NFTs, the software of the gatekeepers would either have to be a hot wallet, or connected to a server issuing these calls which in turn hosts the issuer wallet.
-We are working on a system that would allow an issuer to set additional resource proposers, solving this problem.
+1. Since only the collection issuer can issue new assets to NFTs, the software of the gatekeepers would either have to be a hot wallet, or connected to a server issuing these calls which in turn hosts the issuer wallet.
+We are working on a system that would allow an issuer to set additional asset proposers, solving this problem.